Top Left Image Top Right Image

 While I’ve seen teal being used more and more on walls and surface materials such as tile, never underestimate the power of upholstery.
 Sure, an armchair (especially these days when everything costs a fortune) is an investment, but it’s far less permanent than tile or stone and a great way to sprinkle in a daring color without it being overly in-your-face.
 Bonus points for some fringe, like this punchy little number by Lauren Doyle Grant.

-The above photo, a design by Sarah Storms, actually showcases a whopping THREE trends I’m going to be discussing today, but I’ll save the non-teal talking points for later as to not give anything away.
+The above photo, a design by Sarah Storms, actually showcases a whopping THREE trends I’m going to be discussing today, but I’ll save the non-teal talking points for later as not to give anything away.
 Anyhow, I’m a big fan of how well teal works with warm woodtones.
 As we move more into browns and darker wood hues, it’s easy for a jewel-tone like this one to really be a star if you’re after a design that feels friendly, yet elevated, yet saturated.

 If you’re sitting here thinking teal has to be all moody, I hope this image from Rue Magazine designed by Jenny Keenan Design proves otherwise.
 In a room that gets great light, it can feel downright effervescent.
 Pair it with white and brass for a crisp aesthetic.